sadpreduu/sadpreduu/README.md

-- 🌱 I’m currently learning PyTorch, Kotlin and AngularJs;
+- 🌱 I’m currently working at Az Tech as a Springboot and Vuejs developer;
 - 📔 Working on my Virtual [Portfolio](https://sad-portifolio.vercel.app);
 - 📻 Check this amazing virtual [radio](https://plaza.one);